pakshuang/ai-chat-survey/docs/backend.md

 - **API (Flask)**: Flask was chosen for the API component due to its lightweight nature, simplicity, and flexibility.
 Flask is well-suited for building RESTful APIs, making it an ideal choice for our system's backend.
 It provides a robust framework for handling HTTP requests, routing, and interacting with the database.
 - **Database (MySQL)**: MySQL was selected as the database management system for its reliability, scalability, and performance.
 MySQL is a widely-used relational database that offers ACID compliance, data security, and efficient data retrieval.
 It provides robust support for complex queries, transactions, and data integrity.
 - **Model (ChatGPT)**: GPT-4 was chosen as the conversational model for the chatbot component.
-ChatGPT offers state-of-the-art conversational capabilities, enabling natural and engaging interactions with users.
-It leverages the power of large language models to generate contextually relevant responses, enhancing the user experience.
+ChatGPT offers state-of-the-art conversational capabilities, enabling natural and engaging interactions with respondents.
+It leverages the power of large language models to generate contextually relevant responses, enhancing the respondent experience.
+- **Authentication (JWT)**: JSON Web Tokens (JWT) are used for admin authentication and authorization in the system.
+JWT provides a secure and efficient way to verify admin identities and manage access control.
+It enables the API to authenticate admins, issue tokens, and enforce role-based access policies.
+- **Testing (Pytest, Unittest)**: Pytest and Unittest are utilized for testing the backend components, ensuring code quality, reliability, and functionality.
+Pytest offers a powerful testing framework with support for fixtures, parametrization, and test discovery.
+Unittest provides a built-in testing framework for writing test cases and asserting expected outcomes.
+- **Formatting (Black, isort)**: Black and isort are used for code formatting and style consistency.
+Black automatically formats Python code to adhere to PEP 8 guidelines, enhancing readability and maintainability.
+Isort sorts import statements alphabetically, making code organization more structured and uniform.

 ### 3. Interaction between components

 The backend components interact harmoniously to facilitate the flow of data and operations within the system:

-- `Frontend` to `Server`: The frontend communicates with the backend server through API endpoints defined in `app.py`, triggering actions such as creating surveys, submitting responses, retrieving data, and sending chat messages.
+- `Client` to `API Controller Layer` through `Reverse Proxy`: The client sends HTTP requests to the `API Controller Layer` via a reverse proxy, which forwards requests to the appropriate endpoints.
+The `API Controller Layer` processes incoming requests, performs authentication if required using JWTs, and interacts with the `Service Logic Layer` to fulfill the requests.

+- `Service Logic Layer` to `Data Access Layer`: Upon receiving requests, the `Service Logic Layer` applies the business logic and accesses the `Data Access Layer` to access or modify data in the database.

-- `Server` to `Database`: Upon receiving requests, the server interacts with the MySQL database to fetch or store data.
-SQL queries are executed to perform CRUD operations on tables such as `Surveys`, `Questions`, and `Survey_Responses`, ensuring data persistence and integrity.
+- `Data Access Layer` to `Database`: The `Data Access Layer` interacts with the `Database` to perform CRUD operations, ensuring data integrity and persistence.

-- `Authentication/Authorization` Flow: User authentication and authorization processes are handled by the server, which verifies user credentials against the `Admins` table in the database.
-Upon successful authentication, users are granted access to functionalities based on their assigned roles and permissions.
+- `Service Logic Layer` to `Prompt Engineering Layer`: In the case of chatbot interactions, the `Service Logic Layer` communicates with the `Prompt Engineering Layer` to generate prompts for the model based on respondent answers and messages.
+The `Prompt Engineering Layer` is responsible for guiding the model's responses and ensuring contextually relevant interactions.

+- `Prompt Engineering Layer` to `OpenAI API Integration Layer`: The `Prompt Engineering Layer` interfaces with the `OpenAI API Integration Layer` to send prompts to the GPT-4 model and receive responses.
+The `OpenAI API Integration Layer` manages the communication with the OpenAI API, handling model interactions and responses.

+- `API Controller Layer` to `Client`: The `API Controller Layer` sends HTTP responses back to the client, providing the requested data, acknowledging the completion of operations, or forwarding chatbot responses generated by the model.

 ### 4. Components of the Backend Architecture